valdetad/stock-management/README.md

  * IDE: Intellij

 # About the Project
-This app simplifies stock management with an easy-to-use interface for tracking inventory and managing products.
+This app makes managing stock easy with a simple interface for tracking inventory and products

 # Features
 * Purchase: Add, update, and export purchase records